poshbotio/PoshBot/docs/guides/middleware.md

 ## MiddlewareConfiguration

-The `MiddlewareConfiguration` property contains six child properties that contain custom `scriptblocks` that will be executed during the processing of a command.
+The `MiddlewareConfiguration` property contains six child properties that contain paths to PowerShell scripts that will be executed during the processing of a command.
 More than one middleware hook can be added to each property and will be executed in the order they are added.

 ### PreReceive

-Array of middleware scriptblocks that will run before PoshBot "receives" the message from the backend implementation.
+Array of middleware scripts that will run before PoshBot "receives" the message from the backend implementation.
 This middleware will receive the original message sent from the chat network and have a chance to modify, analyze, and optionally drop the message before PoshBot continues processing it.

 ### PostReceive

-Array of middleware scriptblocks that will run after a message is "received" from the backend implementation.
+Array of middleware scripts that will run after a message is "received" from the backend implementation.
 This middleware runs after messages have been parsed and matched with a registered command in PoshBot.

 ### PreExecute

-Array of middleware scriptblocks that will run before a command is executed.
+Array of middleware scripts that will run before a command is executed.
 This middleware is a good spot to run extra authentication or validation processes before commands are executed.

 ### PostExecute

-Array of middleware scriptblocks that will run after PoshBot commands have been executed.
+Array of middleware scripts that will run after PoshBot commands have been executed.
 This middleware is a good spot for custom logging solutions to write command history to a custom location.

 ### PreResponse

-Array of middleware scriptblocks that will run before command responses are sent to the backend implementation.
+Array of middleware script that will run before command responses are sent to the backend implementation.
 This middleware is a good spot for modifying or sanitizing responses before they are sent to the chat network.

 ### PostResponse

-Array of middleware scriptblocks that will run after command responses have been sent to the backend implementation.
+Array of middleware scripts that will run after command responses have been sent to the backend implementation.
 This middleware runs after all processing is complete for a command and is a good spot for additional custom logging.

 ## Authoring Middleware